-Courses Offered Through the Office of Pre-Professional Health Studies
+Courses Offered Through the Office of Pre-Health & Pre-Law Studies

-**PPHS 200 - Introduction to Medical Research Class is a lecture-based course designed to introduce undergraduate students to clinical research in an academic medical setting via lectures and group work.
+PPHS 2000 - Introduction to Medical Research Class is a two-credit lecture-based course designed to introduce undergraduate students to clinical research in an academic medical setting via lectures and group work.
 Throughout the course, the class will address a range of topics including medical ethics, research modalities and tools in evaluating studies.
 Attending emergency medicine faculty from the SLU Hospital, will teach the course.
 The class will look at how clinical research, and the application of evidenced based medicine is used to change treatment standards in patient care.
-Student should have completed three semesters of premedical coursework, have a 3.0 overall and math/science GPA and attain the permission of the Office of Pre-Health & Pre-Law Studies to be eligible to participate in this class.
+Student should have completed two semesters of premedical coursework, have a 3.0 overall and math/science GPA and attain the permission of the Office of Pre-Health & Pre-Law Studies to be eligible to participate in this class.
 This course is typically offered in the fall semester.
 You may register through banner for this course on your own.

 **These courses require an application to be submitted.
-The application can be obtained by submitting the on-line application (click on the links at the end of each course description) or stopping by Verhaegen 314.
+The application can be obtained by submitting the on-line application (click on the links at the end of each course description) or stopping by Verhaegen 105.
 Applications are typically due by the first day of student registration.
-Students must complete additional requirements prior to enrolling in PPHS 201 and 210 including the completion of criminal background checks, drug screenings, PPD test, and flu shot.
-All applications will be reviewed by the Office of Pre-Professional Health Studies, and all applicants will be informed of whether their application has been accepted.
+All applications will be reviewed by the Office of Pre-Health & Pre-Law Studies, and all applicants will be informed of whether their application has been accepted.
 Our office will then register the students for the courses, due to the restrictions on self-registration in Banner.

 Verhaegen Hall Room 105 * 3634 Lindell * St. Louis, MO 63108 * 314-977-2840